Why are hurricanes the only storms that get a name?

 - But powerful storms of other types may soon be getting names, too

-(CNN)In the United States, tropical storms and hurricanes are the only kinds of storms that get a name.
-Andrew, Katrina Ivan, Sandy.
+(CNN)In the United States, tropical storms and hurricanes are the only kinds of storms that get a name: Irma, Katrina, Harvey, Sandy.
 Other major storms -- tornadoes, severe thunderstorms and blizzards -- aren't as special.
-The recent flooding in Louisiana caused damage on the level of a hurricane, but the storm had no name.
+The recent flooding in New England caused damage on the level of a hurricane, but the "bomb cyclone" had no name.

 What's in a name?

-Instead, the World Meteorological Organization tried using actual names, in part because "naming storms made it easier for the media to report."
+Instead, the World Meteorological Organization tried using names, in part because "naming storms made it easier for the media to report."
 In turn, the decision to name hurricanes has heightened interest in warnings and increased community preparation ahead of the storms, the organization said.

 Under the radar

-Last year South Carolina endured a flood of historic proportions that pummeled some parts of the state with more than 2 feet of rain, caused an estimated $2 billion in damage in just four days and resulted in 25 deaths.
+In October 2015, South Carolina endured a flood of historic proportions that pummeled some parts of the state with more than 2 feet of rain, caused an estimated $2 billion in damage in just four days and resulted in 25 deaths.

 Though the flood was linked to Hurricane Joaquin, the storm responsible for the flooding remained nameless.

-This past week the Red Cross declared the floods that devastated Louisiana the worst natural disaster since Superstorm Sandy.
+In August 2016, the Red Cross declared the floods that devastated Louisiana the worst natural disaster since Superstorm Sandy.
 (Sandy, of course, had a name because it started as a hurricane.)

 The costliest US floods